tysonmatanich/msn-chat-history-viewer/README.md

 ## Known Issues

 - Some chat history XML files are missing @LogonName which custom names relies on to determine who sent the message
+- Testing for this tool was done in Chrome on Windows.
+Might not work correctly in other browsers.
+Feel free to open a pull request to help add support.

 ## Sources